Chapter 31 When should you correct or retract your paper?

 Neither case is fully resolved as the cases against these scientists still rest with their institutions.
 The lives of co-authors, former students and colleagues are put on hold, until some unforeseen point in the future.

 It is clear from these reports that there are systemic problems when high profile scientists are accused of fraud.
-Journals say that it’s the responsibility of the institutions, and the institutions have no impetus to find fraud as that might lose them a very productive (think research income) and high profile scientist.
+Journals say that it’s the responsibility of the institutions, and the institutions have no impetus to find fraud as that might lose a very productive (think research income) and high profile scientist (see Pennisi, 2021).
 What university would want to have its name dragged through the mud, and on top of this lose a large amount of grant income?
 Top researchers become untouchables in many institutions because they are essentially cash cows that no-one wants to disturb.
 Allegations against such individuals also include bullying and sexual misconduct.
 For those interested in reading more high profile misdemeaners in science Stuart Ritchie (2020) has put together a popular book on the subject.